codingMustache/codingMustache/README.md

 ## Daily Trivia

-Which coding language was the #1 programming language in terms of usage on GitHub in 2015?
+.rs is the top-level domain for what country?
- 1. JavaScript
+ 1. Romania
- 2. Python
+ 2. Russia
- 3. C#
+ 3. Rwanda
- 4. PHP
+ 4. Serbia

 <details>
   <summary>Answer</summary>
-  JavaScript
+  Serbia
 </details>